"If you seek to come into your own presence, you will find the exact right rhythm for your life." ~ John O'Donohue

 Seattle Yoga Arts' unique Immersion Program is the perfect opportunity to devote time to cultivating the inner wisdom that comes from dedicated practice and study.
 You will refine your understanding of the alignment principles that allow the yoga asanas to be a safe and full expression of your heart.
 You will consider Classical yoga philosophy and explore in depth the Tantric philosophy that is the foundation of our practice.
 You will learn more about the anatomy of your amazing body and savor longer and deeper periods of practice including asana, pranayama and meditation.
 Classes are a combination of practice, lecture and discussion.
 Join a group of fellow yoga nerds committed to self-discovery as we delve into the beauty and power of yoga.

-Adjunct Faculty: Michael Jacobus on Anatomy, Ellen Boyle on Ayurveda, Meg Agnew on Meditation and Mindfulness.
+Adjunct Faculty: Michael Jacobus on Anatomy, Meg Agnew on Meditation and Mindfulness, Amy (Reed) Aarabi on Philosophy.

 Establish the Daily Habits of a Yogi